prysmaticlabs/documentation/website/docs/install/install-with-script.md

 - Review all of our [published security best practices](https://docs.prylabs.network/docs/security-best-practices/).
 - Help is available - reach out to prysm discord, #ethstaker, r/ethstaker, or [invite.gg/ethstaker](http://invite.gg/ethstaker).

-## Install and configure an execution client
+## Step 1: Install and configure an execution client

 First, create a directory called `ExecutionLayer` on your SSD [<a href='#footnote-X'>TODO - can be anything</a>].